 Touchstone is a 'listening community' with the vision of making safe places of hospitality where people who are radically different can listen to and with each other.

-Based in the heart of Bradford, Britain's most Muslim city, Touchstone has worked alongside diverse communities for over 22 years.
+Based in the heart of Bradford, Britain's most Muslim city, Touchstone has worked alongside diverse communities for 25 years.

 The Touchstone Centre is sponsored by the Methodist Church in Britain and is open to all.